celery/ceps/draft/high-level-architecture.rst

 Celery will provide a default implementation but other implementations may be provided as well by the community or the maintainers.

-Alternative implementations may provide task execution on :term:`Serverless Computing` platforms or as Kubernetes Jobs for example.
+Alternative implementations may provide task execution on :term:`Serverless Computing` platforms, as Kubernetes Jobs for example or provide task execution for tasks written in a different language.

 Motivation
 ==========